svidmar/Pure_ROR_scripts/README.md

 # Pure2ROR2Pure: Pure & ROR Integration Scripts

 ## Overview
 This repository contains a collection of Python scripts designed to facilitate the integration of Research Organization Registry (ROR) IDs with a Pure instance.
-These scripts are useful for extracting data from a Pure instance, querying the ROR API for matching organizations, and updating the external organizations in Pure instance with ROR IDs.
+These scripts are useful for extracting data from a Pure instance, querying the ROR API for matching organizations, and updating the external organizations in Pure with ROR IDs.

 ## Scripts

-- **getror-rorapi.py**: Queries the ROR API with external organization names from a Pure instance to find matching ROR IDs.
+- **getror-rorapi.py**: Queries the ROR API with external organization names from a Pure instance to find potential matching ROR IDs.
 - **getror-docker.py**: Similar to `getror-rorapi.py` but designed to work with a local ROR API instance, run via Docker.
 [Info here](https://github.com/ror-community/ror-api)
-- **csv-to-ror_docker.py**: Reads a CSV file containing organization names and UUIDs, queries a local ROR API instance for matches, and generates an output CSV with ROR IDs.
+- **csv-to-ror_docker.py**: Reads a CSV file containing organization names and UUIDs, queries a local ROR API Docker instance for matches, and generates an output CSV with ROR IDs.
 - **writeror2pure.py**: Takes the output CSV from the ROR querying scripts and updates the Pure instance with ROR IDs.

 ## Requirements